 More exterior views:

-A c.2013 view taken by Richard DuVal when the complex was branded as the Sundance Cinemas.
+c.2012 - A view taken by Richard DuVal after the complex was re-branded as the Sundance Cinemas.
 The poster on the left was advertising their "Student of Life" discount Tuesdays.
 Thanks, Richard!

-A 2020 view across the courtyard.
+2020 - Across the courtyard.
 Photo: Bill Counter

-The entrance up on the second floor as they get ready for the reopening.
+2023 - The entrance up on the second floor as they get ready for the reopening.
 The guy on the phone on the right is on the tech crew and looking for some missing computer cable for the booth.
-"Asteroid City" murals are going up on the doors.
-Photo: Bill Counter - June 9, 2023.
+"Asteroid City" murals were going up on the doors.
+Photo: Bill Counter - June 9

 The Sunset 5 in the Movies: